Madhisha/ACPNS/README.md

 # How to Run the Project

-This project includes a Tailwind CSS-based web page with animations and a Python (Flask) backend.
-Follow the steps below to set up and run the project locally.
+This project includes a Tailwind CSS-based web page with animations and a Python (Flask)  Follow the steps below to set up and run the project locally.

 ## Prerequisites